fooltowise/fooltowise.github.io/_posts/2020-02-04-What-Is-Wisdom.markdown

 tags: [ featured]
 ---

-This blog is all about getting wiser and living a good life, so it high time that we discuss in details what I mean by wisdom.
+This blog is all about getting wiser and living a good life, so it is high time that we discuss in details what I mean by wisdom.
 I want to show how wisdom is not intelligence, but a practical ability to navigate through life.
 I will also discuss how to get progressively wiser, both by personal and vicarious experience.

 #### Wisdom is not the same as Intelligence and Knowledge